Eaton and Alsop

 Eaton and Alsop is a civil parish within the Derbyshire Dales district, in the county of Derbyshire, England.
-Largely rural, Along with the adjacent Newton Grange parish, in 2011 Eaton and Alsop had a population of 155.
+Largely rural, in 2021 Eaton and Alsop had a population of only 80 residents.
 It is 130 mi north west of London, 17 mi north west of the county city of Derby, and 6 mi north of the market town of Ashbourne.
 Eaton and Alsop is wholly within the Peak District national park, and touches the parishes of Alstonefield, Hartington Nether Quarter, Newton Grange and Parwich.
 There are five listed buildings in Eaton and Alsop.